 Back when we released the first version of Gravwell we immediately began sharing with friends and colleagues.
 Those initial testers primarily used Gravwell to monitor their home networks.
 They found rogue devices, neighbors leaching WiFi, poorly behaving IOT devices, and even some children that were playing video games when they should have been in bed.
 There was one problem, our friends wanted to give Gravwell to their friends but we aren't really a consumer software company.
 Our from-scratch secret sauce is what enables such game-changing pricing for larger enterprises but because we don't price on the data drip model it doesn't work for very small deployments.
 All that changes with the community edition...

 It's now time to share Gravwell with the world, free of charge.
 Starting with version 2.0.9 we are proud to announce Gravwell Community Edition.
 The Community Edition supports the entirety of the Gravwell search modules, ingesters, and orchestration.
-The Community Edition is limited to 2GB/day of ingest (real ingest, not indexed data) and should handily cover any home use and most smaller I.T. and Security shops.
+The Community Edition is limited to 2GB/day of ingest (real ingest, not indexed data) and should handily cover any home use and individual analyst needs (businesses needing more than 2GB/day can request a Free Trial of Gravwell).
 To be honest, we really struggled with this method of limiting the community edition because Gravwell never prices or limits based on data ingested.
 For this very specific instance, however, it makes sense.
 Because Gravwell is built on a custom technology stack, we can enable data capabilities that others cannot which is how the community edition allows for significantly more data than our users will find in the free tiers of competitors.

 Installing the Gravwell Community Edition is extremely easy to install and manage using our Debian repository.
 We support Debian, Ubuntu, or any other Debian based Linux Distribution.
 For non-Debian based distribution we also support a standalone installer.
 Checkout the Community Edition Quickstart Guide.
 You'll need to activate your community edition license to get started, which you can do at the License Signup page.